-- Practicum courses taken through Curriculum and Instruction:
+- Practicum courses taken through the School of Education at ISU:

-NOTE: If you are considering doing an ESL endorsement, please contact the ESL Endorsement Coordinator, Dr. Tammy Slater, to discuss the timeline of your program.
+NOTE: If you are considering doing an ESL endorsement, please contact the ESL Endorsement Coordinator, Greta Muller Levis, to discuss the timeline of your program.
 Please contact Jaime Boeckman regarding the CI practicum courses.

 Where our graduates are working: